 Rush skeletonweed is capable of reproducing by seed or lateral roots.
 Flowers are self-fertile, and a mature plant can produce up to 20,000 seeds.
 A pappus (tuft of hair on top of the seed) facilitates wind dispersal over long distances.
 Seeds can also attach to animals, vehicles and other vectors.
 Germination occurs in fall or spring based primarily on moisture conditions, with few seed remaining viable for more than a year in soil.
 Rush skeletonweed has a taproot that can reach depths of 7.5 feet, enabling it to thrive under a variety of climatic conditions.
 Root segments as small as one inch are capable of producing a new plant.

-Tordon® 22K at 32 fl oz/A is applied on Bureau of Land Management land since Milestone has not yet been approved for use by the agency.
+Tordon® 22K at 32 fl oz/A was applied on Bureau of Land Management land since Milestone was only recently approved for use by the agency.
 Milestone is more selective on desirable broadleaf plants than Tordon 22K.
 Tolerance of tree and shrubs to herbicide treatments can be found on the product label or within the Invasive Plant Management Guide for Natural Area Managers (http://bit.ly/milestoneguide).

 Both Gamett and Varley often wait until grass cures since rush skeletonweed will remain green later in the summer, making plants easier to locate.
 “Earlier in the season (May) or late fall would be a more optimal time to apply herbicide, but we miss too many rush skeletonweed plants because they are difficult to see,” explains Gamett.